Financial services for lease vehicles

 It’s important to take a far-sighted approach and think beyond the initial purchase or lease price in order to get genuine value from your fleet.

-Consider what vehicle financing option will deliver the best return on investment for your fleet over the longer term.
+Considering what vehicle financing option will deliver the best return on investment for your fleet over the longer term is the first step.

-An operating lease works similar to a rental agreement in that you only pay for use of the vehicle, and it can free up capital that may otherwise be tied up with asset ownership.
+An operating lease works similar to a rental agreement in that you only pay for use of the vehicle.
+The lessor assumes the risk on the resale, and it can free up capital that may otherwise be tied up with asset ownership.

-Under a finance lease, vehicles are purchased by the lessor on behalf of the lessee, or business.
-The benefits of this type of lease might be the low deposit terms, and that some of these leases do not require any deposit.
+Under a finance lease, vehicles are purchased by the lessor on behalf of the lessee, or business, but the resale risk is with the lessee.
+The benefits of this type of lease might building equity with low deposit terms - some of these leases do not require any deposit.

 There are benefits with both operating and finance leases and one may work better than the other for you.
 The right choice will depend on a variety of factors.